 The Standard on Culturally Secure Practice (AOD Sector) is freely available online.

 Interpretive Guide and Supporting Documents

-Standard on Culturally Secure Practice (AOD Sector) Support ProjectWANADA has successfully sought funding from the Drug and Alcohol Office to contribute significantly to the costs of being independently audited against the Standard.
-Only eight places are offered each financial year (13/14, 14/15 and 15/16).
+Standard on Culturally Secure Practice (AOD Sector) Support ProjectWANADA successfully sought funding from the Drug and Alcohol Office to contribute significantly to the costs of being independently audited against the Standard.
+Only eight places are offered each financial year to organisations funded by the Mental Health Commission.
 WANADA also offers hands-on support.